 Not only does babywearing promote healthy muscle development, but it also helps with attachment and breastfeeding, calms and regulates your baby’s nervous system, and can help prevent reflux and ear infections.

 Pillows and playnests

-- CREATED FOR COMFORT: Designed by a mom, the Boppy Pillow provides to your arms and back by lifting your baby to a more ergonomic position when breastfeeding or bottle feeding
+- CREATED FOR COMFORT: Designed by a mom, this nursing pillow provides relief to your arms and back by lifting your baby to a more ergonomic position when breastfeeding, bottle feeding, and bonding

-- YOU HAVE OPTIONS: Works for multiple feeding styles—cradle, cross cradle, football hold, bottle feeding
+- YOU HAVE OPTIONS: C-shaped design allows for multiple feeding styles—cradle, cross cradle, football hold, bottle feeding

 - A self contained play for babies and toddlers with textures, patterns and sounds to explore